mjordan/easyLOD/README.markdown

 ## Features

 * No dependencies other than PHP 5.3 or higher.
-* Content negotiation to accomodate both Linked Data browsers and ordinary browsers.
 * Written in Slim, a PHP micro-framework (included in the easyLOD distribution).
+* Performs content negotiation to allow Linked Data browsers to request RDF-encoded data.
 * Plugins for data sources are easy to write (more info is provided below).
-* Gets data from sources in realtime, not by writing out different representations to files.
+* Gets data from sources in realtime, not by writing out representations to files.
 * Resource URIs use 'namespaces' to identify data sources, so when data source back end changes, URIs don't need to (more info is provided below).

 ## Resource URIs

-Everything on the Web of Data a must have a unique URI.
+Everything on the Web of Data must have a unique URI.
 HTTP URIs have a server name and a path, and within a given server name, the unique parts of the URI are expressed in its path.
 If organizations assign unique identifiers to the things it describes, these identifers can be used as the unique parts of URIs.

 easyLOD imposes a specific pattern for URIs, namely, a string (the 'namespace'), then a color (':'), then a unique ID.
 For example, a URI managed by easyLOD looks like this: